Applying the Coalition Approach to Master Data Implementation

 “Driving adoption is all about selling internally and influencing people to buy into a common vision,” he explains.
 “You have to show people what I call the overwhelming benefit … a vision where the value of engaging in a process or adopting a technology is so much greater than the level of effort to engage or to perform a certain set of tasks or processes that [the benefit] completely overwhelms the effort.”

-To develop a cohesive Master Data strategy, organizations need to build a team that includes financial leaders, IT leaders, and sales and marketing leaders.
+To develop a cohesive Master Data strategy, organizations need to build a coalition that includes financial leaders, IT leaders, and sales and marketing leaders.
 “You cannot allow the various groups to go off in different directions to master or clean their data separately,” says McLaughlin.
 “It is really important to bring them together to have one strategy for the whole organization, not separate strategies for different functional areas.”

-The Cross-functional Team Approach
+The Coalition Approach

 “Finance can govern and drive your back-office processes and make sure customer experiences are very good.
 IT can manage the delivery and storage of the data,” he says.
 “And sales and marketing can give the customer perspective (for both internal and external customers) to set the vision and give direction as to what is needed.”